Introduction to Replacement Cost

 Suppose there is a small manufacturing firm situated in a remote area within one building.
 How will you calculate the replacement cost?

 Say the building from where the firm operates is 50 years old.
-The firm bought the building back then by paying $5,000.
+The firm repurchased the building then by paying $5,000.
 So to make the exact same building now the cost will be $15,000.
 So $15,000 is the replacement cost of the building.

 Similarly, the replacement cost of all the machinery is $6,000.
 So to replace the firm today you will be needing ($15,000 + $6,000 = $21,000)